By Jennswing

 Recently, in a means to make swinging (swings) even more accessible to children or infants that are to small to benefit from, or fit into the JennSwing®, I developed a smaller version, its little brother, the Cubby II® for all families to have access to.

-Please see the comments from a professional who purchased a Cubby II Jennswing for his own child with special needs and has offered the
+Please see the comments from a professional who purchased a Cubby II Jennswing for his own child with special needs and has offered the following testimonial where he has stated his personal and professional recommendations as follows.

 I am Antonio Leone.
 I am a practicing Chiropractic Physician in Illinois America.
 Not only am I a Chiropractor, I am father as well.